sddevelopment-be/penguin-pragmatic-patterns/README.md

 ## Contributors ✨

-If you wish to contribute in any way to this initiative, please take a look at our [Contribution Guide](docs/CONTRIBUTING.md).
+If you wish to contribute in any way to this initiative, please have a look at our [Contribution Guide](docs/CONTRIBUTING.md).
 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):